stephchang/DH150-Stephanie/README.md

 ## **MyFridgeFood**
 <img src="./myfridgefood.png" width="50%">
 https://myfridgefood.com/

 The website can be used easily, with users being able to add ingredients.
-However, it is a little messy, making it hard to look for the recipes.
+However, it is a little confusing once getting into the recipe page, as I was not sure how to edit the ingredients I input earlier.
+Additionally, the descriptions of the dishes are pretty random.

 ### **Heuristics**
 **1 Visibility of system status**